All Episodes

 Parkinson's patients wait and wait, as I am right now, for the medicines to kick in.

-He wanted to show lawmakers what Parkinson's was like.
+He later admitted to ABC News Diane Sawyer he wanted to show lawmakers what Parkinson's was like.

 They didn't take it deliberately as some kind of theatrical thing.

-But it seemed right for me.
+But it seemed right for me to be uncomfortable in that situation.

 There may be some exaggeration in his symptoms.

-That's inside edition yesterday.
+That's Inside Edition yesterday.

-They actually listened to some of my program yesterday, rather than simply rely on a report of what had been said in a five-minute segment of a total 45 minutes on Monday.
+They actually listened to some of my program yesterday rather than simply rely on a report of what had been said in a five-minute segment of a total 45 minutes on Monday.

-Only five minutes or even less, what was said on Monday.
+Only five minutes or even less what was said on Monday.

 Imagine that, a so-called tabloid show outdoing the best and brightest of American journalism.

-Now here are these two sound bites standalone.
+Now, here are these two sound bites standalone.

-This is not about Michael J. Fox, this is not the reason.
+This is not the reason.

-I have the opportunity to set the record straight where the drive-by media is being uh entirely incorrect and wrong on purpose and knowingly in my case.
+I have the opportunity to set the record straight where the drive-by media is being entirely incorrect and wrong on purpose and knowingly in my case.

 They are saying that I said Michael J. Fox was acting.